GeospatialCentroid/vitis/gapAnalysis.md

 [Vitis Home Page](home)
 > All information presented on this site is in draft format and will be updated.

+## 2025-10-16 update
+- added missing ERSex ecos to the map
+- resolved some visualization issues on summary docs
+- updated the ecogeographic charactistic summary

 ## 2025-10-10 update
 - small edits to individual species error
 - rerun of genus level summaries